Reel Ree:views : (ree:watch review) - Tron

 (ree:watch review) - Tron

 If you are around my age, Tron was THAT film!
 It came out in the 80s, it was about computers and if you were a child like most of us around that time (especially with home computers not being a household item at that point or computer consoles, and the only computer type experience we had were arcade machines, work desktops and maybe a couple handhelds), all we knew were computer graphics, special effects and digital stuff to do with computers that we couldn't quite possibly understand very well, but we understood what we thought was cool, like the Light Cycles.
-The recogniser looked menacing and the way everything seemed to operate and move as if in a video game, the thought of that as well as being in a world like that was amazing, exciting and cool.
-Plus we were young with a child like wonder to it all.
-So, whilst Tron stays as a staple favourite in our hearts since our childhood, how many times have you personally gone back to it and does it actually hold up.
+The Recogniser looked menacing, and the way everything seemed to operate and move as if in a video game, the thought of that as a child, being in a world like that, was amazing, exciting and cool.
+Plus, we were young with a childlike wonder to it all.
+So, while Tron remains a staple favourite in our hearts since our childhood, how many times have you personally gone back to it, and does it actually hold up?
 I hadn't and no. No, it really doesn't.

-It is not trash, it is dated and does not hold up very well at all, but with all that said, very much ahead of its time.
+It is not trash; it is dated and does not hold up very well at all, but with all that said, very much ahead of its time.
 When I was younger, I couldn't quite understand anything beyond a man being pulled into a computer game world and fighting for survival to get out.
-Upon the rewatch, I couldn't help but to think of all the other films and projects that has been influenced by this film from 'Wreck It Ralph' to 'Reboot' and I loved Reboot.
+Upon the rewatch, I couldn't help but to think of all the other films and projects that have been influenced by this film, from 'Wreck It Ralph' to 'Reboot', and I loved Reboot.
 It is very possible that this film was made because of the cool concept that it had, and a decent story than them knowing exactly what they were talking about or maybe the computer jargon was the understanding of that time considering a lot of time has passed, and when we talk about computers now, the jargon used is very different, especially as computers have evolved greatly since.
 I understood there were people living in the machine, but not necessarily as Artificial Intelligence.
-However, this time around, rather than thinking the MCP was just an evil or a bad program developed for the system than the program developing intelligence to manipulate real people outside of the computer world and eventually becoming SkyNet, (I kid).
-And chances are, they knew exactly what they were doing making this film and as computers evolved over time, our understanding of computers grew too.
+However, this time around, rather than thinking the MCP was just an evil or a bad program developed for the system, the program developed intelligence to manipulate real people outside of the computer world and eventually became SkyNet, (I kid).
+And chances are, they knew exactly what they were doing, making this film, and as computers evolved over time, our understanding of computers grew, too.

 No comments: